Summer Rowing CampS for

-Weekly Sessions of each of the following camps are being offered over the summer:
+The following camps are being offered this summer:

 Camper Requirements:

-• All campers must be at least 12 years old to participate (birth years 2009-2012).
-No exceptions!
+• All campers must be at least 12 years old as of June 1, 2026 to participate.
 This is for the safety of our campers.

 All Camps are All-Gender